-Meanwhile, market intelligence firm IDC predicts that by 2025, three out of every four business leaders will adopt new digital innovation to leverage their profits.
+Meanwhile, market intelligence firm IDC predicts that by 2025, three out of every four business leaders will adopt new digital innovations to leverage their profits.

-Organizations must develop a change management framework that empowers employees with clear roles and responsibilities that are communicated properly to positively affect that transformational organizational change.
+Organizations must develop a change management framework that empowers employees with clear roles and responsibilities that are adequately communicated to affect that transformational organizational change positively.

 Business Processes Being Transformed by AI

 Digital transformation is, in large part, powered by artificial intelligence (AI), which encompasses digital innovations such as machine learning (ML), deep learning, natural language processing (NLP), and predictive analytics.
 Each of these technologies helps our enterprise systems become smart enough to analyze our data, anticipate our futures, automate routine tasks, and remind us of the most important ones.

 As this century progresses, “to AI” or “not to AI” becomes less of a question for organizations.